e1jefe/k8s-controller/README.md

 ### 👁️ Deployment Informer

-Watch for real-time deployment changes and log events as they happen.
+Watch for real-time deployment changes and log events as they happen using basic informers.

 ```bash
 # Watch default namespace